ETH-DISCO/advx-bench/docs/0-model-selection.md

 - https://github.com/IDEA-Research/GroundingDINO
 - https://github.com/IDEA-Research/Grounding-DINO-1.5-API (improved)
 - DINO is an improvement over DETR by meta from 2022: https://arxiv.org/abs/2203.03605, https://arxiv.org/abs/2005.12872
+-  ❌ not open source - you have to pay for their api key from https://deepdataspace.com/request_api

 owlv2 @ 2023: